 If IRS sets up the trust fund penalty against responsible persons or employees it can impose their true enforcement action including seizure, garnishments, bank levies, tax liens against any and all assets.

-Our firm, fresh start tax is your best tax defense for the trust fund tax, appeals or collection defense.
+Our firm, Michael D. Sullivan, Former IRS Agent is your best tax defense for the trust fund tax, appeals or collection defense.

 What is the Trust Fund Tax ?